 - Broad and balanced curriculum that successfully prepares students to continue as life-long learners

 - Attainment at the end of the primary years is outstanding with almost all students achieving above the minimum grade level

 - Innovation is supported in all aspects of the curriculum

 - Whole hearted commitment of the Board, principal and teachers to create a happy school that is continuously improving

-- Students make dramatic progress in the creative and performing arts
+- Outstanding performance of children in the creative and performing arts

 Bottom line?
-In summary, Raha International School is an outstanding school with a pure IB offer that for the right children will certainly deliver.
+Raha International School is an outstanding school with a pure IB offer that for the right children certainly delivers.
 As with all schools, it is imperative that prospective parents visit the school to calculate the degree of fit between the IB programme, and the gifts of their child(ren).